AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-learning-data-with-python.md

 - [Free Apache Iceberg Crash Course](https://hello.dremio.com/webcast-an-apache-iceberg-lakehouse-crash-course-reg.html?utm_source=alexmerced&utm_medium=external_blog&utm_campaign=pythondata)
 - [Iceberg Lakehouse Engineering Video Playlist](https://www.youtube.com/watch?v=SIriNcVIGJQ&list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe)

-Data engineers and scientists often work with a variety of tools to handle different types of data operations—from large-scale distributed processing to in-memory data manipulation.
+Data engineers and scientists often work with a variety of tools to handle different types of data operations - from large-scale distributed processing to in-memory data manipulation.
 The `alexmerced/spark35nb` Docker image simplifies this by offering a pre-configured environment where you can experiment with multiple popular data tools, including PySpark, Pandas, DuckDB, Polars, and DataFusion.

 In this blog, we'll guide you through setting up this environment and demonstrate how to perform basic data operations such as writing data, loading data, and executing queries and aggregations using these tools.
 Whether you’re dealing with large datasets or just need to manipulate small, in-memory data, you'll see how these different libraries can complement each other.